grannycart/by-sound-alone/why-write-a-submarines-story.md

 	* [X] China Syndrome: not a submarine story, but could be.
 	* [X] Where characters are watching their fate read out from nothing but a small needle on a dial
 	* [X] This scene exactly is the climax of Das Boot
-* [.] a theater piece:
+* [X] a theater piece:
 	* [X] The first thing someone who knows nothing about submarines needs to know is: they have no windows.
 		* [X] (research subs do, of course, but military-industrial subs don't.)
 		* [X] They don't need them.
 They interact more effectively with the outside world through other senses than vision.
 		* [X] (Or that the submarine is like some kind of animal or being itself.
 The people operating it are like a nerve-center or brain, making decisions based on the senses that come in to them from the outside, mediated by the electro-magnetic spectrum and the capabilities of their sensors to read it.)
 		* [X] Submarine as the subconscious object (see beginning of typed short story draft)
-	* [ ] The submarine is, by it's very nature, a set
+	* [X] The submarine is, by it's very nature, a set
-	* [ ] It would be fun to imagine a play that is entirely set inside a sub
+	* [X] It would be fun to imagine a play that is entirely set inside a sub
-	* [ ] Maybe with a rotation of only three sets: the control room, the engine room, and the torpedo room
+	* [X] Maybe with a rotation of only three sets: the control room, the engine room, and the torpedo room
-	* [ ] There is something appealing about being restricted to that stage
+	* [X] There is something appealing about being restricted to that stage
-		* [ ] (Though Tom Clancy couldn't manage it: at the climax of _Hunt for Red October_ he was switching back and forth from one sub to another almost paragraph to paragraph)
+		* [X] (Though Tom Clancy couldn't manage it: at the climax of _Hunt for Red October_ he was switching back and forth from one sub to another almost paragraph to paragraph)
-* [ ] dragons:
+* [X] dragons:
-	* [ ] Are elements of chaos.
+	* [-] Are elements of chaos.
 They ruin stories.
 Because _anything_ can happen.
-		* [ ] (examples, maybe admit Pete's Dragon and How to Train Dragon as counter-examples)
+		* [-] (examples, maybe admit Pete's Dragon and How to Train Dragon as counter-examples)
-		* [ ] (Can you get to submarines without going through dragons?
+		* [-] (Can you get to submarines without going through dragons?
 They are too far off course, I think.)
-	* [ ] Submarines are the opposite of that.
+	* [X] Submarines are the opposite of that.
 They follow a clear set of rules, most of which the audience already knows.
-		* [ ] (You can't go too deep, limited air, detect enemies by sound, etc)
+		* [X] (You can't go too deep, limited air, detect enemies by sound, etc)
-	* [ ] Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das Boot, were all so good.
+	* [X] Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das Boot, were all so good.
-	* [ ] This set me watching all manner of submarine movies, let me tell you they are NOT all good.
+	* [X] This set me watching all manner of submarine movies, let me tell you they are NOT all good.
-* [ ] Most submarine stories belong to a certain kind of post-war nationalistic genre.
+* [X] Most submarine stories belong to a certain kind of post-war nationalistic genre.
-	* [ ] They feel dated and smell of naphthalene or camphor.
+	* [X] They feel dated and smell of naphthalene or camphor.
-	* [ ] But I think there's a real opportunity to centrifuge out what's good about submarine movies, pair them with some more up-to-date notions (like, you know, female characters) and maybe create something really special.
+	* [X] But I think there's a real opportunity to centrifuge out what's good about submarine movies, pair them with some more up-to-date notions (like, you know, female characters) and maybe create something really special.
 * [ ] also move into this stuff?
 	* [ ] grime?
 	* [ ] mechanical tech?